Art Studio Lighting 101

 - Color Temperature: Use 5000K bulbs for neutral, daylight-balanced lighting.

-- CRI: Choose bulbs with a CRI of 95 or higher for the best color accuracy.
+- CRI: Choose bulbs with a CRI of 95+ for accurate color rendering.

 FAQ: Lighting Your Art Studio